 Nucleus Arts are working in collaboration with Talent Match to run 4 creative industry programmes from 2016-2017 that help young people who are not currently employed.
 The programme includes the subjects: "Making Music", "Music Industry", "Gaming Industry" and "Street Art".

 Originally funded by Medway Council, Young At Art is a free creative workshop, for people over 55, that happens on the last Wednesday of every month, from 10am-12pm.
 Every workshop is different so that the group can develop their skills and meet new local artists every month.
 You can book via our workshops page or by phone.

 We work with local families who home educate their children and deliver creative workshops to them, inspired by various art mediums.

-Nucleus Arts are a registered Arts Award centre and have 2 in house advisors, Natasha Steer and Charlotte Ralph.
+Nucleus Arts are a registered Arts Award centre and have an in house advisor, Charlotte Ralph.

 Monthly creative workshops at Medway Youth Trust

 Every month resident artist Natasha Boardman-Steer delivers a creative workshop at Medway Youth Trust to local young people aged 16-25 who face various difficulties.

 We provide our space "HeArt Of The Community" for free to Club AUsome, which meets every fortnight and supports children on the autistic spectrum and their parents.
 Find out more via their Facebook group at www.facebook.com/groups/ClubAUsome